Marinitabln/Marinitabln/README.md

 ### Hi my name is Marina =)👋
-I'm a passionate Certified Tech Developer from Mendoza, Argentina
+I'm a passionate Front Developer from Mendoza, Argentina

 If you want to know more about me